Topics included in this article:

 - WAN: On an outside network instead of going directly to the camera, which would require ingress ports to be opened up in a firewall, video streaming is proxied through our geo-distributed Video Streaming servers.
 Each camera initiates and maintains a persistent connection to a server on port 443, while the video player makes its own connection to the same server.
 Video content is then piped between the player and camera, with the server acting as a tunnel.
 Bandwidth used over the WAN typically averages between 120 and 1400 Kbps depending on the camera type and resolution.

 Regardless of LAN or WAN, streaming is performed over a low-level web socket connection.
-A custom, lightweight binary protocol is used to control the data flow and keep data transmission as efficient as possible.
-While streaming live footage, the camera automatically detects transmission speeds and will adapt the video quality based on the consumption speed of the video player.
+A custom, lightweight, binary protocol is used to control the data flow and keep data transmission as efficient as possible.
+While streaming live footage, our cameras automatically detect transmission speeds and will adapt the video quality based on the consumption speed of the video player.

 Local Recording